microsoft/sqldev/_includes/partials/node/crudunix.md

     npm install tedious
     npm install sequelize
 ```
-a.
-Open your favourite text editor and create the file orm.js in the directory SqlServerSequelizeSample.
+1. Open your favourite text editor and create the file orm.js in the directory SqlServerSequelizeSample.
-b.
-Paste the contents below into orm.js
+1. Paste the contents below into orm.js
-c.
-Update the variable for password to use your own password specified in the first module.
+1. Update the variable for password to use your own password specified in the first module.
-d.
-Save and close orm.js
+1. Save and close orm.js

 ```javascript
     var Sequelize = require('sequelize');